angelrosekv/Twitter-API/README.md

 ## Setup Instructions

 ### 1. Set Up a Twitter Developer Account
-Before you can interact with the Twitter API, you need to create a developer account and generate API keys:
+Before interact with the Twitter API, need to create a developer account and generate API keys:
 - Create a [Twitter Developer Account](https://developer.twitter.com/).
-- Once your account is approved, create a new project and an app under your Twitter Developer Dashboard.
+- Once  account is approved, create a new project and an app under your Twitter Developer Dashboard.
+- I use the defaut project.

 ### 2. Generate API Keys
 Follow these steps to generate the necessary API keys: